observeinc/terraform-provider-observe/docs/resources/poller.md

 page_title: "observe_poller Resource - terraform-provider-observe"
 subcategory: ""
 description: |-
+  Manages a poller, which configures Observe to pull data from a remote source.
 ---
 # observe_poller

+Manages a poller, which configures Observe to pull data from a remote source.
 ## Example Usage
 ```terraform
 data "observe_workspace" "default" {